 Free zones are dedicated areas introduced to attract foreign investment.
-Each free zone has its own regulations and rules for registration and licensing which are administered by the specific free zone’s regulatory authority.
-In general, most free zones appeal to industry specific investors and only license specific types of activities.
+Each free zone has its own regulations and rules for registration and licensing of companies, which are administered by the specific free zone’s regulatory authority.
+In general, each free zone appeals to different industries, startups or investors, and only license specific types of activities.

-Within the UAE, there are more than 40 Free Zones across Dubai, Abu Dhabi, Sharjah, Fujairah, Ajman, Ras al Khaimah and Um Al Qwain.
-Companies settled in Free Zones are not only exempt from taxes but also from most of the general compulsions applicable under UAE Company Law.
-This means there is no requirement to take a UAE partner partner as 51% shareholder of the business.
-A Foreign Investor may therefore own the company 100% either solely by himself or through other shareholders regardless of their nationality.
+Within the UAE, there are more than 40 Free Zones for company setup across Dubai, Abu Dhabi, Sharjah, Fujairah, Ajman, Ras al Khaimah and Um Al Qwain.
+Companies registered in Free Zones are not only exempt from taxes but also from most of the general compulsions applicable under UAE Company Law.
+This means there is no requirement to take a UAE partner as 51% shareholder of the business.
+A Foreign Investor may therefore own the company either 100% by himself (sole proprietorship /sole trader), or through other shareholders regardless of their nationality.
 Branch offices in Free Zones are also not required to appoint a local service agent as prescribed by UAE Company Law, enabling entrepeneurs to realise the simplest corporate structure, when compared to other types of company setup in UAE.

-Most of the Regulatory Authorities offers the following benefits:
+Most of the Regulatory Authorities offer the following benefits:

 - 100% ownership